UIUCLearningLanguageLab/AOCHILDES/README.md

 ## Usage

+### Creating a corpus file

-To create a text corpus, execute:
+To create a corpus file:

 ```bash
 python3 make_corpus.py